MichelDeudon/formations/content/en/c/desinformation/pratique.md

 ## 4. Reinvest your time to form a company

-- Learn a language, cook, do crafts… get out of your comfort zone.
+- Learn a language, cook, do crafts…
-- Playing sports, volunteering, crafts...
+- Playing sports, volunteering, crafts…
+- Get out of your comfort zone.
 - Create and share content (interviews, testimonials), visuals and an incentive approach to attract young audiences (quantify CO2 by participation and total).
 Show the benefits of taking a break.

 ## 5. Give meaning to the future and rewrite the future

-- Give impetus to new imaginations, for example during the first summer without social networks
+- Give impetus to new imaginations, for example during the first summer without social networks.
 - Propose alternatives for a summer of solidarity, love, mutual aid...
-- Support a cause through your actions (equal opportunities, social justice, climate justice, etc.)
+- Support a cause through your actions.

 ## 6. Support real innovations